elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/the-new-operator-constructors.md

 ---

-### What steps are taken by a constructor function when it is invoked, in relation to the “this” keyword?
+### What steps are taken by a constructor function when it gets invoked in relation to the "this" keyword?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> First, a new object is created and assigned to “this”, the function body executes.
-Usually it modifies “this”, adds new properties, and the value of this is returned.
+  <div><strong>Interview Response:</strong> First, a new object is created and assigned to "this", the function body executes.
+Usually, it modifies "this", adds new properties, and the value of this gets returned.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />